Fuller Smith & Turner Enhances Share Buyback Strategy

 Fuller Smith & Turner (GB:FSTA) has released an update.

-Fuller, Smith & Turner PLC has repurchased 20,000 of its ‘A’ ordinary shares at an average price of 692.5 pence each as part of its ongoing share buyback program.
-The company plans to hold these shares in treasury, adjusting its total voting rights to 35,441,260.
-This move is part of Fuller’s strategy to manage share capital and potentially enhance shareholder value.
+Fuller, Smith & Turner PLC has repurchased 20,000 of its ‘A’ ordinary shares as part of its ongoing share buyback program, with the shares being held in treasury.
+The shares were bought at prices ranging from 684p to 688p, resulting in an average price of 686p per share.
+This transaction impacts the total number of voting rights for shareholders, aligning with regulatory transparency requirements.

 For further insights into GB:FSTA stock, check out TipRanks’ Stock Analysis page.